The History Museum’s collections span from prehistoric times to modern day, telling the rich history of the region and the stories of its inhabitants.

-All-American Girls Professional Baseball League, 1943-1954.
-The collection includes photographs, programs, film footage, scrapbooks and playing equipment used by the teams.
+The All-American Girls Professional Baseball League played baseball from 1943-1954, and The History Museum is the national repository for the league’s Players Association.
+Our AAGPBL collection spans all teams and includes photographs, programs, film footage, scrapbooks, uniforms, and playing equipment used by the teams.

-Since its founding in 1867, the Northern Indiana Historical Society, which operates The History Museum, has been given nearly 100,000 pieces of historic clothing, dating from the 17thcentury to the present day.
-A short list of pieces in the collection include ca. 1650 religious vestments, Revolutionary War uniform pieces, an 1820s wedding ensemble, a gown worn by Mrs. Ellen Colfax at the inauguration of her husband, Schuyler Colfax, as Vice President under Ulysses S. Grant, a 1920s flapper gown by the famous Parisian designer Madeleine Vionnet, a World War II leather and wool flying suit, Girl and Boy Scout uniforms, and prom gowns from the 1990s.
+Since its founding in 1867, the museum has been given nearly 100,000 pieces of historic clothing, dating from the 17thcentury to the present day, creating one of the largest historic clothing collections in the Midwest.
+Notable pieces in include ca. 1650 priests’ vestments, Revolutionary War uniform pieces, an 1820s wedding ensemble, a gown worn by Mrs. Ellen Colfax at the inauguration of her husband, Schuyler Colfax, as Vice President under Ulysses S. Grant, a 1920s flapper gown by the famous Parisian designer Madeleine Vionnet, a World War II leather and wool flying suit, Girl and Boy Scout uniforms, and prom gowns from the 1990s.

 A WWII-era Standard Diving Dress, including a suit made by Mishawaka’s U.S. Rubber (sometimes called Ball-Band).
 This acquisition included the boots, helmet, knife, and even a hand-cranked pump to provide air to the diver.